-The table below is a summary list of special commands that the laser printer emulation will obey if they are imbedded in a user's document.
+The table below is a summary of special commands the laser printer emulation will obey if the commands are imbedded in a user's document.

+Command Function

-Command Function $\neg E$ Sends an ASCII ESC command to the printer $\neg TY$ Enables true 6 LPI printing $\neg TN$ Disable true 6 LPI printing $\neg I$ Ignores all host formatting commands $\neg S$ Stops ignoring host formatting commands
+¬Е Sends an ASCII ESC command to the printer

+¬TY Enables true 6 LPI printing

+¬TN Disable true 6 LPI printing

+٦l Ignores all host formatting commands

+¬S Stops ignoring host formatting commands

-The $\neg E$ command allows an "Esc" command to be sent to the printer to control the printing.
-Simple "escape" commands eliminate the need for putting in hex codes using Command Pass-Thru.
-These commands allow use of some of the special features of the laser printer.
+The ¬E command allows an "Esc" (escape) command to be sent to the printer to control the printing.
+The ¬E command eliminates the need for putting in hex codes using Command Pass-Thru.
+These commands allow the user to access all functions and features of the printer.

-Check the printer's manual or any optional technical manual for a description of the feature and the escape commands needed to access the feature.
-For example, $\neg E(s3B \text{ would begin bold printing on an HP}$ LaserJet printer.
+Check the printer's manual or any optional technical manual for a description of the feature and the associated escape command.
+For example, ¬E(s3B would begin bold printing on an HP LaserJet printer.

 The 5250 SCS Printer Emulation session will slightly compress line spacing to fit 66 lines onto the page.
-This may be undesirable (such as when using pre-printed forms that must align correctly).
-In these cases, the \neg TY command prevents the printer from compressing the line spacing.
+This may be undesirable (such as when using pre-printed forms requiring exact alignment).
+In these cases, the ¬TY command prevents the printer from compressing the line spacing.

-Use the \neg I and \neg S commands to remove unwanted host commands from a printer file.
-For example, when printing with electronic forms software, these files are recognized by the host as text files, which causes the host to format the files with unwanted carriage returns and line feeds.
-Placing the \neg I at the end of a line and \neg S at the front of the next line causes the 5250 SCS Printer Emulation session to remove the host carriage return and line feed commands and send only the data to the printer.
+Use the ¬I and ¬S commands to remove unwanted host commands from a printer file.
+For example, when printing with electronic forms software, these files are recognized by the host as text files, causing the host to format the files with unwanted carriage returns and line feeds.
+Placing the ¬I at the end of a line and ¬S at the front of the next line causes the 5250 SCS Printer Emulation session to remove the host carriage return and line feed commands and send only the data to the printer.